Disarmament

-Demonstration of a jujutsu defense against a knife attack.
-Berlin, 1924.

 Disarmament is the act of reducing, limiting, or abolishing weapons.
 Disarmament generally refers to a country's military or a specific type of weaponry.
 Disarmament is often taken to mean total elimination of weapons of mass destruction, such as nuclear arms.
 General and Complete Disarmament was defined by the United Nations General Assembly as the elimination of all weapons of mass destruction, coupled with the “balanced reduction of armed forces and conventional armaments, based on the principle of undiminished security of the parties with a view to promoting or enhancing stability at a lower military level, taking into account the need of all States to protect their security.”

 History

 At the Hague Peace Conferences in 1899 and 1907 government delegations debated about disarmament and the creation of an international court with binding powers.
 The court was considered necessary because it was understood that nation-states could not disarm into a vacuum.
 After World War I revulsion at the futility and tremendous cost of the war was widespread.
 A commonly held belief was that the cause of the war had been the escalating buildup of armaments in the previous half century among the great powers (see Anglo-German naval arms race).
 Although the Treaty of Versailles effectively disarmed Germany, a clause was inserted that called on all the great powers to likewise progressively disarm over a period of time.
 The newly formed League of Nations made this an explicit goal in the covenant of the league, which committed its signatories to reduce armaments 'to the lowest point consistent with national safety and the enforcement by common action of international obligations'.